victor-istomin/c-with-crosses/content/posts/ue-post-edit-property/index.md

 * Spawn the component using C++ by `CreateDefaultSubobject` to avoid the construction script re-run.
 Not the best idea, in my opinion, because I think the reusable component's method implementation should not depend on the means of construction.
 Eventually, misuse will occur.
 * * At least, I'd place `ensureMsgf(!IsPendingKill(this), ...)` with a clear message at the end of the overridden `PostEditChangeProperty` to alert the developer once a Blueprint-created version occurs.

+## PostInitProperties alternative example

+My final solution looks like this:

 {{< highlight cpp>}}
 void UEmitterStackComponent::PostInitProperties()
 {